SSWConsulting/SSW.Rules.Content/rules/do-your-validation-with-exit-sub/rule.md

 ```

 ::: good
-Figure: Good example - using Return to exit early if invalid
+Figure: Good example - Using Return to exit early if invalid

 :::